VijayN53/VSDSquadron_Mini_Internship/README.md

   ![5 Accessing the  content of  a5 after execution](https://github.com/VijayN53/VSDSquadron_Mini_Internship/assets/106604062/be847581-e37a-447d-bd54-7178faf20958)

-similarly the contents of stack pointer before and after execution of that instruction can also viewed as shown below.Similarly continue pressing the **ENTER** to view the next significant instruction.<br />
+  + similarly the contents of stack pointer before and after execution of that instruction can also viewed as shown below.Similarly continue pressing the **ENTER** to view the next significant instruction.<br />

  ![6 Accessing the content of sp before execution](https://github.com/VijayN53/VSDSquadron_Mini_Internship/assets/106604062/53cbc25c-54ee-43de-a9f9-3de05b4b52a7)

  ![7 Accessing the content of sp After execution](https://github.com/VijayN53/VSDSquadron_Mini_Internship/assets/106604062/07872edf-c38f-4baa-84f7-1f2516cd2e61)

  **3.Explanation of RISC-V Instructions**<br />
-     **-->lui**  The lui(Load Upper Immediate) instruction in the RISC-V compiler is used to load a 20-bit immediate value into the upper 20 bits of a register, effectively setting up a large constant value.
+     **--> lui -**  The lui(Load Upper Immediate) instruction in the RISC-V compiler is used to load a 20-bit immediate value into the upper 20 bits of a register, effectively setting up a large constant value.
 It is typically followed by other instructions to complete the 32-bit value manipulation in the register.<br />
-     **-->addi** The addi(Add Immediate) instruction in the RISC-V compiler adds a 12-bit immediate value to a source register and stores the result in a destination register.
+     **--> addi -** The addi(Add Immediate) instruction in the RISC-V compiler adds a 12-bit immediate value to a source register and stores the result in a destination register.
 It is commonly used for small constant additions to register values.<br />
-     **-->ld**   The ld(Load Doubleword) instruction in the RISC-V compiler is used to load a 64-bit value from memory into a register.
+     **--> ld -**   The ld(Load Doubleword) instruction in the RISC-V compiler is used to load a 64-bit value from memory into a register.
 It is typically used in 64-bit RISC-V implementations to handle large data transfers from memory.<br />
-     **-->sd**   The sd(Store Doubleword) instruction in the RISC-V compiler is used to store a 64-bit value from a register into memory.
+     **--> sd -**   The sd(Store Doubleword) instruction in the RISC-V compiler is used to store a 64-bit value from a register into memory.
 It is typically used in 64-bit RISC-V implementations for saving large data from a register to a memory address.<br />
-     **-->sw**   The sw(Store Word) instruction in the RISC-V compiler is used to store a 32-bit value from a register into memory.
+     **--> sw -**   The sw(Store Word) instruction in the RISC-V compiler is used to store a 32-bit value from a register into memory.
 It is commonly used to save the contents of a register to a specified memory address.

 </details>